zemfrog/zemfrog/README.rst

 Notes
 -----

 It should be noted. currently, the zemfrog project is still under development.
-So we are not responsible for the instability of zemfrog features.
+So we are not responsible for the instability of the zemfrog API.

 Features